-"True sir.
+"True, General.
 Nevertheless, I wouldn't want to be caught in a pinch without immediate access to a weapon.
-I personally carry two back-up pistols at all times."
+I personally carry a pistol and a backup at all times."

 "Of course not!"

 Hawk sighed with relief at his answer.
-After a few seconds, however, his expression turned sour as he turned back to ask, "Uh... how many do you carry son?"
+After a few seconds, however, his expression turned sour, and he turned back to ask, "Er... how many do you carry, son?"

-"...And a partridge in a pear tree," Flint said, under his breathe.
+"...And a partridge in a pear tree," Flint said, under his breath.

-"I'm sorry I brought it up," Hawk said, as he threw a reprimanding glare at his top command subordinates.
+Hawk threw a reprimanding glare at his top command subordinates.
+"I'm sorry I brought it up."

-"Let's not play this game again Alpine," said CrossCountry.
+Cross-Country groaned.
+"Let's not play this game again, Alpine."

 "The rub is: if you choose the Baroness, you die a horrible and gruesome death afterwards."

-"Alpine, this is not what I had in mind when you offered to help us detail the VAMPs," said CrossCountry.
+"Alpine, this is not what I had in mind when you offered to help us detail the VAMPs," Cross-Country persisted.
 "If you're not going to help, what are doing here in the Motor Pool anyway?"

-"Actually, I'm hiding out from ShipWreck.
-I super-starched his drawers last week and he's been looking for payback ever since."
+"Actually, I'm hiding out from Shipwreck.
+I super-starched his skivvies last week, and he's been looking for payback ever since."

-"And I appreciate that," Alpine said, as he shuffled the cards.
+"And I appreciate that," Alpine said.
+He continued to shuffle the cards.

-"What else are we going to talk about, the weather?" said Alpine, as he started dealing the next hand.
+"What else are we going to talk about, the weather?"
+Alpine started dealing the next hand.
 "Besides, we're on duty, so we can't drink."

 "Maybe so," Alpine replied, "but playing poker isn't that bad of an offense.
 If we get busted for playing poker and drinking, The Sarge would go to town on our asses."

-"Alright, I guess I'll play along then," said CrossCountry."...This would be before Cobra Commander mutated into a snake I assume?"
+"Alright, I guess I'll play along then," said Cross-Country.
+He picked up his cards and fanned them out.
+"This would be before Cobra Commander mutated into a snake I assume?"

 "Why does that matter?" asked Alpine, nonplussed.

-"Because, in the dark with Hooded Cobra Commander, you can pretend that the silhouette of the hood is chick's hair."
+"Because, in the dark you can pretend that the silhouette of Cobra Commander's hood is chick's hair."

 Alpine rolled his eyes, "Fine: Hooded Cobra Commander it is."

-CrankCase sorted the cards in his hand, "If I were to choose Cobra Commander, am I catching, or pitching?"
+Lift-Ticket sorted the cards in his hand, "If one were to choose Cobra Commander, would he be catching, or pitching?"

 "Damn, then that defeats the purpose of the hood."
-LiftTicket said.
-"What's the mode of death if I choose the Baroness--?"
+Crankcase said.
+"What's the mode of death if I choose the Baroness?"

-"I'm sorry guys, this scenario is ruining my poker-face," CrossCountry said, interrupting.
-"Can we explore one that isn't so puerile?"
+"I'm sorry guys, but you're ruining my poker-face," Cross-Country said, interrupting.
+"Can't we pontificate upon something that isn't so puerile?"

-"I got just the thing," Alpine said, as he stacked his cards and put them facedown on the table.
-"Let's say that you're on a mission and you're captured by Dr. MindBender.
+"I got just the thing," Alpine said.
+He stacked his cards and put them facedown on the table.
+"Let's say that you're on a mission and you're captured by Dr. Mindbender.
 You find out that he wants to build an army of super soldiers using your DNA and you cannot refuse under pain of death."

-"He puts the Baroness and Zarana – disguised as CoverGirl – in charge of 'collecting' your DNA."
+"He puts the Baroness in charge of 'collecting' your DNA—"

 "The rub is: if you enjoy it, are you guilty of adultery?"